 Rehearsals will take place on Monday 24 - Wednesday 26 July in St Andrew’s Methodist Church, Worcester.

-To sign up for the 2017 Youth Choir, please APPLY ONLINE by Friday 26 May 2017
+To sign up for the 2017 Youth Choir, please APPLY ONLINE .
+Applications are welcome at any time but if you apply after Friday 26 May 2017 we regret your name will not be in our printed programme.

 Please note that the parents of participants under the age of 18 will also be asked to complete a consent form.
 This, along with further details of rehearsals and performance, will be sent to Youth Choir members after application.